viktorsmari/viktorsmari.github.io/orihuela.md

+# Orihuela Costa bike lanes

-My plan for this little blog post, is to show the need for more Bicycle lanes in Orihuela Costa.
+The plan for this blog post, is to show the **need** for more bike lanes in Orihuela Costa.

-Why build more bicycle lanes?
+Why build more bike lanes?
 - So people on bikes / scooters can travel safely and more efficiently.
 - It is a **proven fact** that when bicycle lanes are built, more people start using them.
    - Look at Valencia, Sevilla, Barcelona, Madrid, London, Copenhagen, Amsterdam etc.